Yu-Tsern/DigitalCertificateLab/lab1/README.md

     serial
 ```

-Since all these changes require root privilage, it is suggested to get into root environment before you start:
+Since all these changes require root privilage, it is suggested to get into root environment before you start.
+You can exit this environment with "ctrl + D" after these commands are executed.

 ```
 sudo su